-With the world encouraged to stay at home, plenty have taken the opportunity to start a business.
+With the world encouraged to stay at home and truly be digital, plenty have taken the opportunity to start a online business.
 And while these uncertain times can make anyone wary, primarily due to the turbulent economy and closing of several companies, experts are encouraging startups to be formed.

 “Downturns or challenging times are seen as good times to start a business for two reasons,” remarks Rashmi Menon, an entrepreneur from the University of Michigan’s Institute for Entrepreneurial Studies.
 He cites several reasons why now is the best time to start a business—from less competition for resources, to new customer needs.
 In fact, big companies like Disney, Microsoft, Slack, Uber, and Airbnb were all formed during a time of economic crisis.

 In June, when consumers have more-or-less adjusted to the new normal, a report listed on Forbes found that online sales jumped 76%.
 With revenue a little bit over $73 billion, this is nearly double of 2019’s total online sales, which was at $41 billion.
 And it continues to grow.

 And so, whether you need the extra income or simply have been interested in creating a business for a while, there’s no better time to explore the entrepreneurial field than today.
 But where do you start?
 Today, we’ll be discussing the steps you need to consider when starting a successful online business at home.